 Parking | bottom station Col de Varda cable car

-Lift | mid-June to mid-September 9am – 5:30pm, 10 mins, €9/€13 return (season dependent)
+Lift | mid-June to mid-September 9 am to 4:45 pm (from mid-July to early-September 9 am to 5:45 pm), 10 mins, €9.50/€13 return (season dependent)

 How to Get to Cadini di Misurina

 In order to do the easiest hike, you need to get to Rifugio Auronzo, which is the trailhead.
 You can do this on foot, as outlined above.
 Alternatively, you can also get there by car or public transport.
+You’ll need all the same information as how to get to Tre Cime di Lavaredo!

 BY CAR

-Hiring a car and doing a road trip is a great way to see the Dolomites outside of peak season.
-To get to the Tre Cime/Drei Zinnen nature park, follow the SS49 road towards Misurina.
+Follow the SS49 road towards Misurina.
 Just north of the town, take the toll road towards Rifugio Auronzo.

 The road is free until just north of Lago d’Antorno, where you’ll encounter the toll booths and barriers across the road.